adriankwiatkowski/turbolang-utilities/README.md

 Because this project uses modern and advanced language features, minimal compiler version required is 1.2.

 ## turbolang usecase
-If you want to see applications of turbolang for high performance projects you may visit (not available yet), a repository containing mandelbrot renderer by addrianyy, senior compiler engineer and language designer.
+If you want to see applications of turbolang for high performance projects you may visit https://github.com/addrianyy/mandelbrot, a repository containing mandelbrot renderer by addrianyy, senior compiler engineer and language designer.

 ## Screenshot